THOMASELOVE/432-classes-2025/class14/README.md

 ## Annnouncements

 1. The Answer Sketch for Lab 5 will be posted to our Shared Drive as soon as everyone has either submitted the Lab or a note that they're skipping it.
+2. A reminder that a reasonably complete presentation of code for linear regression (Section 3) and logistic regression (Section 4) in the **support1000** example has been posted to our Shared Drive.
+Other than fixing any typos we catch (and please let me know on Campuswire if you see any problems), I do not anticipate editing Sections 3 and 4 of this example further this semester.

 ## References from Today's Slides